jwolle1/jeopardy_clue_dataset/README.md

 > What is a `.TSV` file?

-The data is organized like a spreadsheet with a `TAB` character between each cell.
+The data is written in plain text and organized like a spreadsheet with a `TAB` character between each cell.
 You can open the files with applications like Microsoft Excel or Google Sheets.

 ---

 All data is property of Jeopardy Productions, Inc. and protected under law.
 I am not affiliated with the show.
 Please don't use the data to make a public-facing web site, app, or any other product.